-Oscal pays for lots of ads.
-It is one of the most publicized calcium supplements.
-What is important to any anyone with Osteopenia or Osteoporosis is knowing how effective this ( or any other) calcium supplement is.
-How well is itabsorbed and used by our bodies to build bone density?
+Oscal has lots of ads.
+It is one of the most publicized calcium supplements on the market.
+But what is important to any anyone with Osteopenia or Osteoporosis is knowing how effective this ( or any other) calcium supplement is.
+How well is it absorbed?
+How well is it used for increasing bone density?

-There have been two scientific studies comparing Oscal to other calcium supplements.
+There have been some scientific studies comparing Oscal to other calcium supplements.

-A second scientific study was published in the Aust.
-NZ Journal Med in April 1986.
+2. A second scientific study was published in the Australian New Zealand.
+Journal Med in April 1986.

-This study found that Spar-Cal and Calcium Sandoz had more calcium absorbed than Oscal but that the latter had better calcium absorbtion than Ossopan.
+The study said: “ There were no significant differences between the four preparations in the changes in parathyroid hormone (PTH) and urine hydroxyproline levels.
+But the researchers found that Spar-Cal and Calcium Sandoz had more calcium absorbed than Oscal but that the latter had better calcium absorption than Ossopan.

 For this reason, the four results from each subject were averaged.
 Following the calcium load there was a reduction in mean PTH from 0.16 +/- 0.01 to 0.10 +/- 0.02 micrograms/l (p less than 0.001) and a decline in urine hydroxyproline/creatinine ratio from 20 +/- 1 to 17 +/- 1 (p less than 0.02), suggesting that bone resorption responds immediately to dietary calcium intake.